 Slowly progressing corneal disease

-The cause for corneal keratoconus, corneal disease which with its progression becomes thinner and more and more convex, is not completely known yet.
-It is partly conditioned by genes, it can also occur among people who because of allergies rubbed their eyes for many years.
-First signs which make us suspect for this disease are worse visual acuity and constant change of dioptric value of glasses or contact lenses.
-Sometimes occur also double vision in looking with one eye, dazzling by the light or sensitiveness to the light.More about patient experiences
+The cause for corneal keratoconus, a corneal disease that causes the cornea to become thinner and more convex as it progresses, is not yet entirely known.
+The disease is in part conditioned by genes but can also occur among people who have, as a result of allergic reaction, rubbed their eyes for many years.
+The first signs that lead us to suspect the disease are worse visual acuity and constant change in the dioptric value of eyeglasses or contact lenses.
+Double vision when looking with one eye, glare or sensitivity to light may sometimes also be present.More about patient experiences

 Gašper, 29 years, 13.
 May 2014

-When I learned my diagnosis, keratoconus, there was a lot of discomfort, since it is a condition which is not completely treatable.
-After talking to Dr. Mikek who presented the results of cross-linking I decided for this treatment with no hesitation.
-First for one eye, than for the other.
-The whole Morela staff was very professional and thorough.
-I am very pleased with the results, my eyesight remarkably improved and regular examinations show that cross-linking is highly effective, and the continuation of the disease stopped.
+When I learned of my keratoconus diagnosis, I felt a lot of discomfort because this condition is not completely treatable.
+After talking to Dr. Mikek, who presented the results of cross-linking, I opted for this treatment without hesitation.
+The treatment was first performed on one eye, then on the other.
+The entire Morela staff was very professional and thorough.
+I am very pleased with the results, my eyesight has remarkably improved and regular annual check-ups are indicating that cross-linking is very effective and that the progression of the disease has stopped.

 Lara, 21 years, 28.
 February 2014

 Morela Ophthalmologists are great!
-They treated my keratoconus when everyone else gave up on my vision.
-Vision worsening did not just stop – I have even less diopters (I saw that bad that I can not even imagine how bad it was – I could not read a line of letters on the chart even with my glasses on!).
+They treated my keratoconus when everyone else had given up on my vision.
+The worsening of my vision has not only stopped – I even have a significantly lower dioptre now (my eyesight was so bad that I can’t even imagine how much worse it was – I couldn’t even read a line of letters from the eye chart, even while wearing my glasses!)
 I recommend them to everyone because they literally saved my life!
-Now I see very clearly with very low diopters.
-I have experience with Dr. Kristina Mikek who was nice, professional and she shared her happiness with me for my improved eyesight, but I know that also the rest of the staff is very nice.
+Now I see very clearly with a very low dioptre.
+My own experience is with Dr. Kristina Mikek who was friendly, professional and who shared in my happiness when my vision improved.
+But I know that the rest of the staff is also very friendly.
 A thousand thanks!! :)

-Alteration in the visual acuity 5 years after surgery
+Change in visual acuity 5 years after surgery